nyameteor/toy-workerpool/README.md

 It's designed to:

-- Bounded concurrency: Limit the number of active workers to avoid resource exhaustion.
+- **Bounded concurrency**: Limit the number of active workers to avoid resource exhaustion.
-- Efficient resource usage: Reuse worker instances rather than spawning one per task.
+- **Efficient resource usage**: Reuse worker instances rather than spawning one per task.
-- Throughput and load balancing: Spread work evenly across multiple workers.
+- **Throughput and load balancing**: Spread work evenly across multiple workers.

 A worker pool is **not typically** a [general-purpose scheduler][2]: